Managing Fruit Maturity and Abscission

 Preventing Premature Fruit Drop

 Some apple cultivars, particularly early ones, are susceptible to pre-harvest fruit drop.
 Most susceptible cultivars respond to a dilute application of NAA.
-Make the application 7 to 14 days before anticipated harvest at a concentration of 10 to 20 ppm.
+However, NAA will not delay fruit maturity, may shorten shelf life, and the stop drop activity tends to be short-lived.

 Delaying Fruit Maturity

 Applications of gibberellic acid (GA3) can be used to extend the harvest season of sweet cherries.
 GA3 (ProGibb) applied when fruit is translucent green to straw color at 16 to 48 grams a.i. per acre delays maturity by 5 to 7 days.
 The result is larger, firmer fruit with bright green stems and a longer storage life.
 GA3 also slows color and sugar accumulation, resulting in brighter color at harvest but lower soluble solids.

 PGRs can be a useful aid in managing orchards, but require careful timing, mixing and application.
 Sloppy techniques will give disappointing results and will waste time and money.
 With careful record keeping, it will be possible to track from year to year which rates, materials and environmental conditions produce acceptable results on each cultivar.